 Other executive committees vital to the application of sound governance principles within HBZ Bank are:

-• The Executive Committee (Exco); chaired by the CEO and made up of the CFO, COO, Head of Risk, Head of Compliance with the Head of Corporate Governance an attendee.
+- The Executive Committee (Exco); chaired by the CEO and made up of the CFO, COO, Head of Risk, Head of Compliance with the Head of Corporate Governance an attendee. - The Assets and Liabilities Committee (Alco); chaired by the CFO.